Soka University of America: Curriculum

-Learning clusters

-Learning clusters are three-week intensive courses focused on a significant problem of contemporary relevance.
-Faculty and students develop learning clusters in collaboration during each fall semester.
-The primary goal is to produce an "educated response" and build student skills for research, critical thought, and active engagement in the world.
-Learning clusters typically create a collaborative final project designed to be shared with the "off campus" world in some way.
-Each year several learning clusters travel within and outside the United States (South America, Central America, China, India, and Korea as well as other places) with funding from the Luis & Linda Nieves Family Foundation.

 Study abroad

 All undergraduate students at Soka University of America must study a non-native language.
 The languages offered are Spanish, French, Mandarin Chinese, and Japanese.
 The language must be studied for two years, then all undergraduate students at Soka University of America study abroad for one semester in the spring or fall of their junior year in a country whose language they are studying (costs included in tuition).
-SUA was the first liberal arts college in the US to require mandatory study abroad for all students when it opened in 2001.
-The first students went abroad in 2004.

 Student life

 About 60% of SUA's student body is from the United States, with the other 40% coming from 30 other countries on six continents.
-From 2014 until the present, Soka University has been ranked #1 in "Foreign Student Factor" (highest percentage of international students) among national liberal arts colleges by U.S. News & World Report.
+In 2021, Soka University was ranked #1 in "Most International Students" (highest percentage of international students) among national liberal arts colleges by U.S. News & World Report.

-SUA is a residential college and students live on campus in one of eight residential buildings.
-Parking is free on campus and a free half-hourly shuttle service is offered to enrolled students.

 Athletics

 The Soka athletic teams are called the Lions.
 The institution is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (Cal Pac) for most of its sports since the 2012–13 academic year; its men's & women's swimming & diving teams compete in the Pacific Collegiate Swim and Dive Conference (PCSC).
 The Lions previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2008–09 to 2011–12.

-Soka competes in nine intercollegiate varsity sports: Men's sports include cross country, soccer, swimming & diving and track & field; while women's sports include cross country, golf, soccer, swimming & diving and track & field.
+Soka competes in nine intercollegiate varsity sports, including for men, cross country, soccer, swimming and diving, and track and field; and for women, cross country, golf, soccer, swimming and diving, and track and field.